 Shifting Financial Marketing into Gear

 National Futures Association submitted two rule submission letters to the CFTC on August 29th, 2019 updating various NFA Rules and Interpretive Notices.
-Below we will look at some of the key changes and compliance related impacts they will have on various operations.
+Below we will look at some of the key changes and compliance-related impacts they will have on various operations including CTA and CPO performance accounting changes.

 CTA Performance Accounting and Presentation